 - 51. TLR1s and TLR2s should only be awarded to teachers placed in the specified posts in the staffing structure and to the cash value set out in the pay policy.
-Where such TLRs are awarded to part-time teachers they will be paid pro rata at the same proportion as the teacher's part-time contract, , or with agreement of the part-time teacher and the employer, may be determined to be paid in full, if the teacher undertakes the full duties associated with the allowance. - 52.
+Where such TLRs are awarded to part-time teachers they will be paid pro rata at the same proportion as the proportion of the duties they are undertaking, if the part-time teacher is undertaking on a proportion of the duties of the TLR.
+However, where there is agreement of the part-time teacher and the employer that the teacher will undertake the full duties associated with the allowance, the allowance, will be paid in full. - 52.
 TLR1s and TLR2s are permanent while the postholder remains in the same post in the staffing structure.
 The overarching criterion for the award of TLR1s and TLR2s includes provisions that the responsibility for which the TLR is awarded must be 'sustained' and that the TLR must be awarded 'in the context of the relevant body's staffing structure'.
-TLR3s may be awarded for clearly time-limited school improvement projects or one-off externally driven responsibilities.
-TLR1s and TLR2s may only be awarded on a temporary basis where the teacher is temporarily occupying a different post in the staffing structure to which a TLR payment is attached (such as in cases of cover for secondments, maternity or sick leave or vacancies pending permanent appointment) and for the duration of that responsibility.
+TLR3s may be awarded for clearly time-limited school improvement projects or one-off externally driven responsibilities.TLR1s and TLR2s may only be awarded on a temporary basis where the teacher is temporarily occupying a different post in the staffing structure to which a TLR payment is attached (such as in cases of cover for secondments, maternity or sick leave or vacancies pending permanent appointment) and for the duration of that responsibility.
 The date on which the temporary award will end, or the circumstances in which it will end, must be included in the teacher's notice of a revised pay determination, as specified in paragraph 3.4(c)(iii).
 A teacher who holds a TLR1 or TLR2 awarded on a temporary basis or who is on a fixed-term contract does not receive a safeguarded sum when the TLR comes to an end, unless the TLR is ended earlier than specified and their contract extends beyond the date when that TLR ends. - 53.
 If a teacher is given a new post or revised responsibilities, then the relevant body must determine whether a different TLR (or no TLR) applies to the post.
 A teacher may not be awarded more than one TLR1 or TLR2 concurrently. - 54.
 A TLR3 is a fixed-term award.
 TLR3s may be awarded only for clearly time-limited school improvement projects or one-off externally driven responsibilities.
-The fixed-term for which they are to be awarded must be established at the outset of the award.
+The fixed-term for which they are to be awarded must be established at the outset of the award and typically should not be awarded for longer than two years.
 The relevant body should not award consecutive TLR3s for the same responsibility.
 TLR3s are not subject to safeguarding. - 55.
 The range for TLR3s refers to the annual value of such an award.
 Where a TLR3 is awarded with a fixed-term of less than one year then the total value should be determined proportionately to the annual value.
 Where a TLR3 is awarded to a part-time teacher the value should not be amended to reflect the part-time hours of the individual in receipt of the award; the pro-rata principle does not apply to TLR3s.